lirangazer/lirangazer/README.md

 - 👋 Hi, I’m Liran Avichzer
 - 👀 I’m interested in ML and Encryption
-- 🌱 I’m currently learning Bsc in computer science
+- 🌱 Bsc in computer science
 - 📫 you can reach me in linkedin

 <!---